samuelsushanth/Forest-Monitoring-Machine-Learning-Project/README.md

 We use a pre-trained model to predict forest cover from satellite images.
 Predictions are based on color bands from satellite imagery as well as other relevant features.
 The model generates a binary map where regions predicted to be forest are marked white, while other regions are black.

-Once these predictions are generated, we combine them with NDVI data and other metrics to get a complete picture of forest health and cover.
+Once these predictions are generated, we combine them with NDVI data and other metrics to get a complete picture of forest health and cover."# Forest-Monitoring-Machine-Learning-Project---Assignment"